Insights provides powerful tools that allow you to generate and filter SoundExchange reports.

 3. Save and run.

-If you have further questions, please contact our Support Operations team by submitting a ticket here or by emailing us: support@soundstack.com.
+If you have any further questions or concerns please do not hesitate to contact our Support Team through the ticket submission form or by emailing us at support@soundstack.com.